How to Publish a Book on Amazon

 So, are you ready to finally write that book you’ve been thinking about?

 The most important advice I can give you is to JUST GET STARTED!
 You don’t have to wait until everything is perfect to publish a book on Amazon.

 Don’t hold yourself back because you think the process might be too tedious.
-Just start!
-Start where you are and get a little bit done each day.
+Let me walk you through the steps I use to publish books on Amazon.

 The writing and book publishing process can very rewarding.
 If you want to make your books available to the world, you have to take action!